dask/dask/docs/source/get-involved.rst

 Open issues with dask are tracked on GitHub at https://github.com/blaze/dask/issues.
 If you find a bug, please:

-1. Search issues to see if yours has already been reported, then
+1. Search issues to see if yours has already been reported.
+If no one has,
 2. Create a new issue to report it!